A Rockin' Good Way (to Mess Around and Fall in Love)

 "A Rockin' Good Way (to Mess Around and Fall in Love)" is a song first recorded in 1958 by Priscilla Bowman, on the Abner Records label (ABNER DJ 1018).
 Bowman was given vocal backing by The Spaniels.

-Dinah Washington and Brook Benton
+Dinah Washington and Brook Benton version

-In 1960, the song was recorded as a pop and R&B duet by Dinah Washington and Brook Benton.
+In 1960 the song was recorded as a pop and R&B duet by Dinah Washington and Brook Benton.
 The single was the second pairing for the singers and, like their first single together, it went to number 1 on the R&B chart and was a top ten pop single as well.

 The song was written by Benton, Clyde Otis and Luchi de Jesus.
-The single, with the song title styled "A ROCKIN' GOOD WAY (To Mess Around And Fall I Love)", included orchestra arranged and conducted by Belford Hendricks.
+The single, with the song title styled "A Rockin' Good Way (To Mess Around And Fall I Love)", included orchestra arranged and conducted by Belford Hendricks.